 Introduces biological principles that underlie the cellular basis of life.
 Course topics include biomolecules, cell structure and function, cellular energetics, molecular conveyance of information, cell division, reproduction, development, and genetic inheritance.
-Students will learn and apply scientific skills, approaches, and strategies to solve problems and to interpret observations in both lecture and lab.
+Students will learn and apply scientific skills, approaches, and strategies to solve problems and to interpret observations in both lecture and the accompanying lab.
 Offered:: Fall

+Prerequisite: none

-Prerequisite: AP science courses, general science courses, and/or equivalent Enrollment Comments: Course includes a mandatory lab component (BIOL101L) that must be taken concurrently.
+Enrollment Comments: Course includes a mandatory lab component (BIOL101L) that must be taken concurrently.
 Successful completion of this course requires passing both BIOL101 and BIOL101L with a C- or better in a concurrent semester.
 Field trips may be required.
 Course is intended for science majors.